 St. David's Episcopal Church Welcomes You!

 St. David's Episcopal Church is located in the beautiful Manayunk section of Philadelphia, Pennsylvania.
 Please join us for Sunday Worship at 9 a.m.
-We are continuing to grow.
+We continue to grow.
 The church, built in the late 1800's is one of the most beautiful Episcopal churches in the area.
-Please join us soon.
+Please join us.

 About St. David's